Beef and mushroom stroganoff, a rare Russian classic recipe, big chunks of succulent sirloin steak in a sour cream & mustard rich sauce.

 - Add the butter to the pan and when it begins to foam add the onions and mushrooms.

-- Cook until golden which should take between 5 and 10 minutes depending on cooking temperature.
+- Cook until the shrooms and onion are golden which should take between 5 and 8 minutes depending on cooking temperature.

-- When nicely golden turn up the heat to high and add in the beef stock and reduce by half.
+- Turn up the heat to high and pour in the beef stock and boil until reduced by half.

-- Reduce the heat to medium-low again and add in your sour cream and mustard and give it a stir.
+- Reduce the heat to medium-low and add in your sour cream and mustard and give it a stir until well combined.

-- Now return the beef along with any of the resting juices and simmer for 5 minutes.
+- Add the beef along with the resting juices to the sauce and simmer for 5 minutes.

-- Now is a good time to check for seasoning adding more salt and pepper as required.
+- Now is a good time to check for seasoning adding more salt and pepper if required.

 Amount Per Serving: Calories: 793Total Fat: 57gSaturated Fat: 24gTrans Fat: 1gUnsaturated Fat: 25gCholesterol: 230mgSodium: 553mgCarbohydrates: 16gFiber: 3gSugar: 8gProtein: 54g